0xcert/framework/docs/connectors/ethereum-api.md

 ### transferAsset(recipe)

-An `asynchronous` class instance `function` which transfers asset to another account.
+An `asynchronous` class instance `function` which transfers an asset to another account.

 **Arguments:**